The Transport Guide to Fiji

 For overwater travel within an island group, some island groups have more options than others.
 While it’s easy to island-hop in the Mamanuca and Yasawa Islands, you will often only be able to rely on your resort’s boat to get between islands in Fiji’s other island groups.

-South Sea Cruises/Awesome Adventures offers island-hopping ferry passes for travelling between island resorts in the Mamanuca and Yasawa Islands.
+There are island-hopping ferries for travelling between island resorts in the Mamanuca and Yasawa Islands.
 Find out more in How to Take the Ferry to the Mamanuca Islands and How to Take the Ferry to the Yasawa Islands.
 Plus, find out how these ferries work in What are the Ferry Passes to Travel Around Fiji?

-Water Taxis in the Mamanuca & Yasawa Islands
+Water Taxis in the Mamanuca and Yasawa Islands

 The previously mentioned water taxis servicing the Mamanuca and Yasawa Islands also offer inter-island boat transfers within these island groups.
 Again, check out How to Catch a Water Taxi in Fiji for more information and see approximate rates in How Much Do Water Taxis & Ferries Cost in Fiji?